San Benito County Court Records

 How to Access Probate Records

-• In person: Visit the courthouse at 450 Fourth Street, Hollister, during counter hours (Monday–Friday, 8:00 AM–3:30 PM).
-The staff can locate a file by decedent name or case number.
+- In person: Visit the courthouse at 450 Fourth Street, Hollister, during counter hours (Monday–Friday, 8:00 AM–3:30 PM).
+Staff can locate a file by decedent name or case number.

 Probate Fees